 On September 30, 2022, FinCEN issued the final rules that will require all business entities to file a Beneficial Ownership Information Report.
 The law will go into effect on January 1, 2024.
 There will be civil and criminal penalties for not filing this paperwork.

 The Corporate Transparency Act (page 2996) is a new federal regulation (HR 6395) that will affect over 30 million businesses in the United States.

 The purpose of the Corporate Transparency Act is to prevent criminals from using U.S. LLCs, Corporations, and other business entities as anonymous shell companies for illegal activities.

 The Act is enforced by FinCEN (Financial Crimes Enforcement Network) – a federal department that is responsible for safeguarding the U.S. financial system against illegal activity, such as money laundering, fraud, corruption, and terrorist financing.

-The Corporate Transparency Act became law on January 1, 2022, but it won’t fully go into effect until FinCEN issues final regulations (expected end of 2022 or early 2023).
+The Corporate Transparency Act became law on January 1, 2022, but it won’t go into full effect until January 1, 2024.

 This act will require all Reporting Companies to report beneficial ownership information to the federal government.

 According to the Corporate Transparency Act, a Reporting Company is: